Including an Employee in Payroll

 Important:

-If you use the Compensation Tracking feature, and you set up Payroll to copy compensation tracking information, note the following.
-Enter the compensation tracking information on the Compensation Tracking subtab in the employee record.
+If you use the Compensation Tracking feature and set up Payroll to copy compensation tracking information, enter compensation details on the Compensation Tracking subtab.
 For more information, see Integrating Employees’ Base Pay Information with Payroll.

 • In the Pay Frequency field, select how often this employee is paid.

-• In the Last Paid Date field, for existing employees, enter or verify the last date of this employee's most recent pay period.
+• In the Last Paid Date field, for existing employees, enter or check the last date of the employee's most recent pay period.

-This is the most recent date for which employees were paid or should be paid.
-For example, a pay period ends on October 7 but the paycheck is generated on October 10.
-The last paid date is October 7.
+This is the most recent date employees were paid or should be paid.
+For example, if a pay period ends on October 7 but the paycheck is generated on October 10, the last paid date is October 7.

-For new employees the Last Paid Date field should be blank.
+For new employees, leave the Last Paid Date field blank.

 If you add an existing employee to payroll for the first time, manually enter the last date of their first pay period.
-This field is automatically updated with the most recent pay-period end date each time you run payroll.
+This field updates automatically with the most recent pay-period end date each time you run payroll.

 Note:

 If this employee uses the Time Tracking feature, you must enter the employee’s last paid date.
-This ensures that the employee’s pay is calculated correctly according to the Pay Earnings Prior to Pay Periods (Days) preference in payroll setup.
+This makes sure their pay is calculated correctly according to the Pay Earnings Prior to Pay Periods (Days) preference in payroll setup.
 For more information, see General Payroll Preferences.

 • From the Workplace list, select where this employee works.

-The workplace determines the taxes that must be paid by the employer and the employee.
+The workplace determines which taxes the employer and employee need to pay.

 Important: